 AT&T Cybersecurity distributes the VMware Sensor as an Open Virtual Format (OVF) file that can be deployed through vCenter or directly to an ESXi Hypervisor version 5.1 and later.

-Important: If you are using VMware ESXi 5.1 through 6.0, the VMware vSphere Desktop Client is required for deployment of the USM Anywhere Sensor Open Virtualization Format (OVF).
+Important: If you are using VMware ESXi 5.1 through 6.0, the VMware vSphere Desktop Client is required for deployment of the USM Anywhere Sensor OVF.
 You cannot use the VMware vSphere Web Client interface for the sensor deployment.

 If you are using VMware ESX 6.5, you must have build 7388607 or later.
 Earlier builds have an issue with the OVF tools that will cause the sensor OVF deployment to fail.